(erroneously : Trichocercus sparshallii)

 The caterpillars have a pale brown head, often with a long tuft of dark hairs behind the head pointing forwards.
 There is a three or four part black saddle on the back of each abdominal segment, many long pale lateral hairs, and a conspicuous set of coloured tufts along the back.

-Over the last six years, we have had enquiries with photos from 27 people who have had either red or yellow tufted versions of the larva.
-We had 18 from Victoria/ACT/NSW that had red tufts (no yellow ones), and we had 9 from WA had yellow tufts(no red ones).
+Over the last six years, we have had enquiries with photos from 28 people who have had either red or yellow tufted versions of the larva.
+We had 19 from Tasmania/Victoria/ACT/NSW that had red tufts (no yellow ones), and we had 9 from WA had yellow tufts(no red ones).
 The DNA evidence suggests that there is only one species that occurs on both the east and west coasts of Australia, so it would seem that there are two subspecies that each breed true to colour, one on each side of the country.

 The Caterpillars feed on various species of MYRTACEAE, including :

 The lateral hairs seem to vary for the red tufted race between white and yellow.
 Perhaps some of the variants are other species of Trichiocercus.
 Many of these caterpillars are parasitised and only rarely can be bred through to the adult moth.